janya0802/vsdpackaging/MODULE1.md

 ## 🔍 What is Semiconductor Packaging?

 Semiconductor packaging is the **final stage of semiconductor manufacturing**, where the silicon die is encased in a protective housing and connected to the external environment.
-It is essential for:

-- 📌 **Protection**
-- 🔗 **Connectivity**

 ---